-Deliberate Self Harm such as cutting or overdoses may represent a serious desire to commit suicide in response to hopelessness caused by depressive illness, social circumstances or occasionally by a psychotic illness (eg one characterised by paranoid delusions and hearing voices) The injury is often more serious such as deep cuts, large overdoses and so on.
+Deliberate self-harm such as cutting or overdose may represent a serious desire to commit suicide in response to hopelessness caused by depressive illness, social circumstances or occasionally by a psychotic illness (e.g. one characterised by paranoid delusions and hearing voices).

-In cases of deliberate self-harm and suicidal thoughts with intent, parents will be informed unless it is felt that by doing so would place the child in danger.
+In cases of deliberate self-harm and suicidal thoughts with intent, parents will be informed unless it is felt that by doing so it would place the child in danger.